Summer Travel Recap: The 4 Most Surprising Seasonal Travel Trends

 Date

-From changing traveler habits to popular destinations, leading travel insurance marketplace, Squaremouth.com, recaps the top trends that came to light this past summer travel season.
+From changing traveler habits to popular destinations, leading travel insurance marketplace, Squaremouth, recaps the top trends that came to light this past summer travel season.

 International Travel is Down